maniospas/smoll/docs/std.md

 Potential errors:

 2. null pointer
+13. cannot allocate a buffer of unsized type
 3. division by zero
-8. iteration end
-9. iterator range
 10. allocation failed
 12. cannot resize buffers with alloc; it promises no data reallocation
-13. cannot allocate a buffer of unsized type
+61. different vector sizes
 15. out of bounds
-60. different vector sizes

 Returned values defer use of the following functions: